Running A Competitive Audit To Kick Start Customer Acquisition

 If your product requires a sales process, you’ll want to see how others structure the sales experience.
 For instance, is there a clear process used to qualify or disqualify customers?
 Do they use activities to nurture leads and keep them interested?
 Do they use any particularly compelling sales materials?
 A good sales process runs on clean, clear structure and process.
 Evaluating how others are building their sales process tells what you’ll need to build out yours.

 If you’re in a more complex category, or sell something that requires multiple steps to fully use, customer onboarding is likely a piece of the puzzle.
 Assessing how competitors do onboarding (e.g. automated emails, online learning platforms, account managers, etc.) as well as what resources they use (e.g. videos, knowledge bases, webinars) sheds light on compelling tactics you’ll want to incorporate.
 Additionally, if there are less-than-impactful activities, you’ll know what to avoid.

 Keep in mind this is not an exhaustive list.
 Depending on your market target (e.g. B2B or B2C) or particular industry, you may want to include additional items.
 Or, perhaps exclude items on this list.
 Be sure to map your audit to what’s relevant to your core category.

 What To Do When Your Competitive Audit Is Complete

-The competitive audit is all about intelligence gathering so that you can perform as well as, or (hopefully) better, than your competitors.
+The competitive audit is all about intelligence gathering so that you can perform as well as, or better than, your competitors.
 Use the results from your audit to identify how category insiders talk about themselves and their products.
-Along the same lines, you can start to understand how prospective customers think about the category and make sure you’re talking about yourself in a similar way.
+Along the same lines, use audits to understand how prospective customers think about the category and make sure you’re talking about yourself in a similar way.

 Learn What’s Working For Others